matt6gsr/nc-news-backend/README.md

 ## Hosting

-[Heroku](https://www.heroku.com) is a hosting website where projects like these can be uploaded, providing an enviroment outside of localhost to navigate the end points through your favorite web browser.
+[Heroku](https://www.heroku.com) is a hosting website where projects like these can be uploaded; providing an enviroment outside of localhost to navigate the end points through your favorite web browser.
 The database is not seeded on Heroku.
 This is done on [mLab](https://mlab.com/) and negates the need for the user to download and create a database locally.

 My API is availible via the link below: